Its-Alex/AtMail/README.md

 # SupMail
 ---
-A web application to see, reply, has its mails received in a database
+:e-mail: A web application to see, reply, has its mails received in a database

 # Install
 * npm || yarn install